Dataset Safety in Autonomous Driving: Requirements, Risks, and Assurance: Data Flywheel for E2E-AD

 \section{Data Flywheel for E2E-AD}

 The modern data-pipeline today follows the concept of a data engine or data flywheel (example for Object detection \cite{liang2024aide}) that enables the creation, analysis and curation of large scale datasets for perception and E2E driving.
 The data flywheel refers to a machine learning pipeline that enables the identification of mispredictions or labelling errors in a production environment.
 These flagged instances are sent back to the annotation system for relabelling, after which the model is retrained with the updated data and redeployed.
 This continuous loop leads to a progressively improving model and dataset.
+By early 2026, this paradigm has reached unprecedented scales; for instance, Tesla's data engine has ingested over 9 billion miles of supervised driving data, targeting a 10-billion-mile threshold to achieve safe unsupervised \cite{TeslaFSD_Safety}.
+Similarly, Waymo's "outer learning loop" utilizes a sharp Critic model to automatically flag suboptimal driving behaviors from over 100 million autonomous miles, feeding these edge cases back into a closed-loop simulator for reinforcement learning \cite{waymo_demonstrably_safe_ai_2025}.

 This section describes the steps in a typical data engine components of an autonomous driving system.
 We have represented our typical data flywheel in figure \ref{fig:data-annotation-pipeline}.
 Data flywheel or data engines are the manifestation of data centric development where dataset curation has been prioritized over model focussed development \cite{li2024data}.
 Data engines have developed in the past 5 years across the AD and dataset creation industry Tesla data engine \cite{Tesla_dataengine2022}, Scale AI \cite{scale_ai_dataengine2023}, Aurora \cite{Aurora_dataengine2021}, Momenta Data driven Flywheel \cite{momenta_dataengine2023CVPR}.
+Recent additions include the Rivian Data Flywheel, which leverages real-world 3D LiDAR point clouds from customer fleets to power end-to-end Physical AI \cite{RivianUberRobotaxi2026}, and NVIDIA's Alpamayo \cite{wang2025alpamayo}, an open-source "teacher" model suite designed to accelerate the development of reasoning-based autonomous systems.

 The key components in building a data pipeline for an autonomous driving systems, perception to planning constitute of the following stages: Dataset requirements and specifications, sensor set choice and configuration analysis, dataset collection and route planning, automated data selection using VLMs, multimodal perception dataset annotation pipelines, automated annotation quality assurance, dataset management and tracking.
 The offboard annotation pipelines are auto-labeling models trained to output 3D object detection, 3D lane detection, Traffic light, Traffic Sign, Freespace detection.
 While modern AD systems have moved to performing E2E automated driving described below.